No God in Texas

 picture of a supercell cloud, commenters say you can’t deny

-God’s existence after seeing this
+God’s existence after seeing this but they must know

 this is just weather—slick wind swirling from all sides